fateemaazaahraae/pipex/README.md

 <ol>
   <li>
     <h3>What is Fork ?</h3>
     <p>`fork()` is a system call in C programming that creates a new process by duplicating the calling process.
 After fork() is called, we have two processes : the parent process and the child process.
 The child process is a duplicate of the parent process.
 The child process inherits the memory space, file descriptors, and other attributes of the parent process with its own unique process ID (PID).
-Both processes continue executing from the point where fork() was called, but they have different return values from fork(): the parent receives the PID of the child process, while the child receives a return value of 0.</p>
+Both processes continue executing from the point where fork() was called, but they have different return values from fork(): the parent receives the PID of the child process, while the child receives a return value of 0 or negative value (usually -1) means the creation of the child process was unsuccessful ❌.</p>
   </li>
 </ol>